Your day-by-day itinerary

 Buena Vista Santiago

 Sandwiched between the Sierra Maestra Mountains and the Caribbean Sea, Santiago is bursting with melodies and packed with character.
-It’s the beating heart of Cuban literature, architecture and culture.
-Santiago has a very Afro-Caribbean vibe that sets it apart from other cities.
-You’ll spend your time here taking salsa lessons, stumbling upon hidden bodegas, wandering around Santiago’s UNESCO site and listening to live Cuban music bounce off the streets.
-It’s all about rhythm and rum.
+It’s the beating heart of Cuban literature, architecture and culture, with an Afro-Caribbean influence that sets it apart from other cities.
+We’ll arrange a local guide to show you the highlights of their home city on your first morning, and otherwise you’re free to explore the backstreet bodegas and music bars at your own pace.

 Cuba's Wild Coast